riggles1/GunconDuino-With-Screen-Flash/README.md

 >This freezes XY-coordinates when light (XY) is lost and resumes XY-updates either as soon as the guncon can
 >see light again, something bright on screen or the flash again with the trigger.
 >
->  Useful for games that require continuous shooting, games that used IR or analog stick tracking originally (like Jurassic Park 1994).
+>  Useful for games that require continuous shooting, games that used IR or analog stick tracking originally (like Jurassic Park 1994, though honestly it still plays bad with this as that game was made for analog sticks).
->  It's also necessary for some other games such as Crypt Killer which has a gattling gun that strobes the screen at a slow rate, Carnevil also needs this mode as it has a machine gun.
+>  It's  necessary for some other games such as Crypt Killer or Carnevil which has a gattling/machine gun that strobes the screen at a slow rate.
 >  XY-freeze-mode makes it keep XY-coordinates in-between strobe flashes, so that XY is always there when the game asks for position.

 **MAME / RetroArch mapping notes:**